 To get this look, I cut airplane stencils on my cutting machine.
 (At the time I had a Silhouette Portrait – now I use a Cricut Joy).

-If you don’t have an electronic cutting machine, you could easily print clip art from your computer and trace the design onto contact paper, or use stickers in the size and shape you desire.
+If you don’t have an electronic cutting machine, you could easily print clip art from your computer and trace the design onto contact paper to make a sticky stencil, or use stickers in the size and shape you desire.

 Next, I used a small foam roller to apply two coats of chalk paint over the entire board – including over the contact paper stencils.

 Once the paint was totally dry, I removed my contact paper stencils to reveal the vintage airplane design!
 I was SO happy to see that they turned out well!

-Since I will be using magnets on there and rotating my son’s artwork, I wanted to make sure the finish was durable.
+Since I will be using magnets on there and rotating my son’s artwork, I wanted to make sure the finish is durable.

 This was a fun project because I had no idea if it would actually turn out well.
-I love that I finally used my random IKEA purchase, and my son is pumped to have a place to display his special artwork from school!
+I love that I finally used my random IKEA purchase, and my son is pumped to have a place to display his artwork from school!